 Send it back to the kitchen!

-I always compare a Development Team to the chefs in a top restaurant.
+I always compare Developers to the chefs in a top restaurant.
 They need the proper equipment to cook but how do you judge their performance?
 If the food tastes good.
 If it doesn’t I do not blame the waiter, I sent it back to the kitchen!
-The development team is responsible for delivering a high quality product.As a restaurant we are all together responsible for delivering a great experience with great food.
+The developers are responsible for delivering a high quality product.As a restaurant we are all together responsible for delivering a great experience with great food.

 “Quality is something we are responsible for?”